COACH CARTER

 In 1999, Ken Carter, a successful sporting goods store owner, accepts the job of basketball coach for his old high school in a poor area of Richmond, CA. He was once a star player and a champion athlete on the Richmond High School basketball team in Richmond.
 Carter quickly sees that his work is cut out for him – the team is having an awful season, and their fights off the court are more decisive than their play on the court.
 As much dismayed by the poor attitudes of his players as well as their dismal play performance, Carter sets about the change both.
 He knows that playing basketball not just about winning a basketball game, but it takes more skills, perseverance, discipline and teamwork.
 He immediately imposes a signed contract that includes stipulations for respectful, behavior, a dress code and good grades as requisites to being allowed to participate.
 He wants to assure that all his players performance all their best on the court and in the classroom.

-h the state title a genuine possibility.
+Under Carter's guidance, the team turns their losing season around, with the state title a genuine possibility.
 However, when the overconfident team’s behavior begins to stray and Carter learns that a number of his players are doing poorly in class and have let their grade point averages slip below 2.3, as mandated in a contract he entered into with the students, he takes immediate action.
 He decides to lock the team out of the gym, cancels all team activities and sends them into study hall until their marks improve.
 Carter's plan quickly becomes a subject of controversy among parents and team boosters, and their objections are soon picked up by the local news media, many of whom are not sympathetic to Carter's belief that his players must have goals beyond college ball or the NBA.
 Carter fights to keep his methods, because he wants his players to see beyond their hoop dreams and see a future with endless options and possibilities.

 Although Richmond Oilers did not win the State Championship, for Carter, they play like champions and they never give up.
 Carter feels proud of them.
-Six of them manage to go on to college and five o
+Six of them manage to go on to college and five of them get the college scholarships.

 Character